mihalik/llmstat/README.md

 _What happens if I have a variable named `evals`, or `messages` in my data used for rendering a prompt?_

-You can prefix the lmeval variable with `lmeval-` and that will always be used for evals or messages instead of your variable.
-Example: if you prompt contains something like `here are your evals: {{evals}}` then you can include that string in your data as `evals` and you can use `lmeval-evals` to indicate the id of your line in the dataset.
+You can prefix the DEval variable with `deval-` and that will always be used for evals or messages instead of your variable.
+Example: if you prompt contains something like `here are your evals: {{evals}}` then you can include that string in your data as `evals` and you can use `deval-evals` to indicate the id of your line in the dataset.

 ### Run results